wesleytao/rasa_core/docs/server.rst

 .. http:get:: /conversations

-   List the sender ids of all the running conversations.
+   List the sender ids and latest event time of all conversations

    **Example request**: